mfussenegger/nvim-lsp-compl/README.md

 inoremap <expr> <CR> (luaeval("require'lsp_compl'.accept_pum()") ? "\<c-y>" : "\<CR>")
 ```

-Currently snippet expansion defaults to use [vim-vsnip][vsnip], but you can override the `apply_snippet` function to use a different snippet engine:
+Currently snippet expansion tries [LuaSnip][luasnip] if available and otherwise falls back to use [vim-vsnip][vsnip], but you can override the `apply_snippet` function to use a different snippet engine:

 ```lua